posita/dyce/docs/countin.md

 ```

 SymPy, for example, does not attempt simple relative comparisons between symbolic expressions, even where they are unambiguously resolvable.
-Instead, it relies on the caller to invoke its proprietary solver APIs:
+Instead, it relies on the caller to invoke its proprietary solver APIs.

 ``` python
 >>> bool(sympy.abc.x < sympy.abc.x + 1)